Helene Ritchie: First female Labour Leader Wellington City Council

 Ritchie was first elected to the Wellington City Council in 1977, serving for 12 years until resigning in 1989.
 She was elected concurrently to the first Wellington Regional Council in 1980, from which she resigned in 1983.
 During those 12 years, she was voted in as Labour's first female leader from 1980 to 1986, and was selected as the Labour candidate for Mayor (the first woman) in 1983, finishing runner-up to Ian Lawrence.

 As Chair of the Airport Authority from 1980 for eight years and of all the Airport Authorities in New Zealand for five years, she defied Labour Minister Prebble's early attempt at privatisation of public assets.

 Ritchie saw this as a betrayal of Labour's fundamental policies, and as contrary to her reason for joining the Party.
 Along with many others, she left the Labour Party in 1989.
 (Prebble and Douglas later left the Labour Party to become leaders of the right wing ACT Party, with Roger Douglas as founder.)
 Jim Anderton M.P. (later deputy Prime Minister) resigned from the Party in April 1989, saying, "I did not leave the Party, the Party left me". and created the Alliance Party.
 Ritchie rejoined the Labour Party after a gap of few years, but still stood for election as an Independent.

 In 1986, Ritchie became Deputy Mayor to Jim Belich, the first woman to hold the position in the Capital.
-She was dumped by her Labour colleagues on the council in 1988.
+She was dumped by her Labour colleagues on the council in 1988 following a series of feuds with Labour councillors over policy.
+They advised the mayor they had lost confidence in her as deputy.
 According to Ritchie, no reason was ever given and she thought the episode was "very unfair and unjust".
 In October 1989, she stepped down as a councillor and stood for both the Mayoralty and Regional Council as an independent candidate.
 She placed second to Labour's Jim Belich, with 26% of the vote, and was elected to the Wellington Regional Council for a second term.

 Ritchie stood for Mayor for a third time in 1992 as an independent, finishing second with 17% of the vote, compared to the 33% gained by the Labour candidate and former Wellington Central MP Fran Wilde.

 Ritchie stepped out of politics for six years to care for her terminally ill husband.